Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Oh, Quinn," she whimpered, shaking her head.
 Quinn couldn't be sure, but she thought she saw tears in her eyes.
 "Of course not.
 I love you."

-Rachel was clearly not prepared for an armful of head cheerleader, because they nearly fell to the ground, and it was only the brunette's quick reflexes that saved them.
+Rachel was clearly not prepared for an armful of head cheerleader, because they nearly fell to the ground, and it was only Rachel's quick reflexes that saved them.
 She had both arms wrapped around Quinn, who was bawling unabashedly into her girlfriend's neck, holding onto her for dear life and determined to never let go.

 "I love you, too.
 I love you so much.
 I do," she wept, trying to either crawl into Rachel's lap or pull her into hers.
 She couldn't get close enough.
-"I love you, I love you, I love you," she repeated, like a mantra, and the brunette was stroking her back and shushing her, cooing to her.
+"I love you, I love you, I love you," she repeated, like a mantra, and Rachel was stroking her back and shushing her, cooing to her.

 "Shh, it's okay.
 It's all right, Quinn.
 I've got you."